-The device names of the network interfaces.
-The lta network interface are supported for ATM.
+The device names of the ATM network interfaces.
+For example, the lta network interface.

 ROM end system identifiers

 The ROM end system identifier (ESI) addresses of the adapter that you want to register with the system and the local switch.
 If you want to register all of the adapter's ROM ESI addresses, leave this blank.